linslime/PaperSummary/MYTTS.md

-we model styles as a latent random variable to generate the most suitable style for the text without requiring reference speech, achieving efficient latent diffusion.

-.
-We introduce ED-TTS, a multi-scale emo tional speech synthesis model that leverages Speech Emotion Diarization (SED) and Speech Emotion Recognition (SER) to model emotions at different levels.

- Our proposed approach yields im proved performance in both objective and subjective evaluations, demonstrating the ability to generate cross-lingual speech with di verse emotions, even from a neutral source speaker, while preserving the speaker’s identity.

-Attention-based speech synthesis methods often suffer from dispersed attention across the entire input sequence, resulting in poor local modeling and unnatural Mandarin synthesized speech.
-To address these issues, we present FastMandarin, a rapid and natural Mandarin speech synthesis framework that employs two explicit methods to enhance local modeling and improve pronunciation representation.
+## ABSTRACT
 It remains a challenge to effectively control the emotion rendering in text-to-speech (TTS) synthesis.
-Prior studies have primarily fo cused on learning a global prosodic representation at the utterance level, which strongly correlates with linguistic prosody.
-Our goal is to construct a hierarchical emotion distribution (ED) that effec tively encapsulates intensity variations of emotions at various levels of granularity, encompassing phonemes, words, and utterances.
-Dur ing TTS training, the hierarchical ED is extracted from the ground truth audio and guides the predictor to establish a connection be tween emotional and linguistic prosody.

-The expressive quality of synthesized speech for audiobooks is lim ited by generalized model architecture and unbalanced style dis tribution in the training data.

-The expressive quality of synthesized speech for audiobooks is lim ited by generalized model architecture and unbalanced style dis tribution in the training data.

-It remains a challenge to effectively control the emotion rendering in text-to-speech (TTS) synthesis.
-Prior studies have primarily focused on learning a global prosodic representation at the utterance level, which strongly correlates with linguistic prosody.
+Prior studies have primarily utilized an utterance-level style embedding extracted from reference audio, neglecting the inherent multi-periodic property of speech prosody.
 This paper introduces a novel non-autoregressive framework that model styles as a latent random variable to generate the most suitable style for the text without requiring reference speech, achieving efficient latent diffusion.
 Firstly,  We propose a multi-periodic style feature extractor to captures the latent features of different periodic signals in audio.
-Secondly,  a novel architecture with the multi-periodic style extractor is specially designed to model the pronunciation and high-level style expressiveness respectively。Our proposed approach yields improved performance in both objective and subjective evaluations, demonstrating the ability to generate cross-lingual speech.
+Secondly,  a novel architecture with the multi-stage style decoder is specially designed to model the pronunciation and high-level style expressiveness respectively。Our proposed approach yields improved performance in both objective and subjective evaluations, demonstrating the ability to generate cross-lingual speech.
+## INTRODUCTION

+ Recent advancements in speech synthesis systems [1, 2, 3, 4] have enabled the generation of high-quality speech.
+However, in some complex scenarios, such as human-computer interaction (HCI), these systems still fall short since they are unable to generate audio with natural and human-like prosody.

+ At present, there are two mainstream approaches to model the speaking style information: one uses pre-defined categorical style labels as the global control condition of TTS systems to denote different speaking styles [1] and the other imitates the speaking style given a reference speech [2, 3].
+For the first kind of approach, the style control strategy is more in tuitive and interpretable, which is more suitable for practical TTS applications.
+For the second one, the global style tokens or style embeddings extracted from the training datasets can enrich the diversity of expressiveness and additional style la bels are not required.